Badge

 Highest Financial Loss: The highest financial loss from an incident was $41,000.

-Most Significant Data Compromised: The most significant data compromised in an incident were messages, usernames, passwords and source code for the International Space Station.
+Most Significant Data Compromised: The most significant data compromised in an incident were messages, usernames, passwords, source code for the International Space Station and .

-Most Significant System Affected: The most significant system affected in an incident were Russian compartment (PrK) of the ISS, Zvezda module and QuIP, OpenVSP, RHEAS, OMINAS, Refine, CFDTOOLS, knife library and 13 computers at the Marshall Space Flight Center.
+Most Significant System Affected: The most significant system affected in an incident was 13 computers at the Marshall Space Flight Center and QuIPOpenVSPRHEASOMINASRefineCFDTOOLSknife library and Russian compartment (PrK) of the ISSZvezda module.

 Response to the Incidents